Programs & Research Centers

 Department of Theatre and Dance

-The Oscar G. Brockett Center for Theatre History and Criticism promotes excellence in the study of theatre history by recognizing the highest quality scholarship and pedagogy in the field and with a focus on scholarship, education and arts/community.
+The Oscar G. Brockett Center for Theatre History and Criticism promotes excellence in the study of theatre by supporting scholarship, education and public history.
+The center seeks to create bridges between scholars, practitioners and community by encouraging public conversation about the art of live theatre.

 The Cohen New Works Festival

-The Cohen New Works Festival is a week-long showcase of new work created by UT students, and is the largest festival of its kind.
-It is run and organized entirely by a committee of graduate and undergraduate students, with the support of faculty co-producers.
+The Cohen New Works Festival is a biennial, week-long showcase of new work created by students at The University of Texas at Austin held in various locations in and around UT campus.
+It is the largest festival of its kind, run and organized entirely by a committee of graduate and undergraduate students with the support of faculty co-producers.

 Drama for Schools